Marlins vs. Phillies Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (4-2) will take to the mound for the Marlins and make his 17th start of the season.
+- Jesus Luzardo (7-5) will take to the mound for the Marlins and make his 19th start of the season.

 |Opponent